acbpaul/study-drafts/README.md

 # study-drafts
-Just whatever for reference purposes
+Just whatever, for reference purposes and messing around